Angel-Asensio/docker-kerberos/README.md

 - **"Pre-authentication failed"**: Wrong password or principal not added correctly.
 - **"No such file or directory"**: krb5.conf missing or misconfigured.
 - **"Clock skew too great"**: Fix time sync as above.
+- **"kadmin Cannot open DB2 database '/etc/krb5kdc/principal': No such file or directory while initializing, aborting"**: This error indicates that the Kerberos database has not been initialized.